For many years Silestone worktops have been a popular name in the engineered stone world and a consistently popular contender for kitchen worktops.

 Hard-wearing and durable

 Like its natural stone counterpart and other quartz materials, Silestone is extremely hard-wearing and durable.
 They are highly resistant to scratching and chipping and whilst natural stones such as granite also share these qualities, quartz worktops carry the added benefit of flexibility.
 And this makes it easy to work with complicated kitchen designs

 Easy to maintain

 Cleaning and maintenance are a breeze with Silestone worktops.
 As with other quartz worktops, all that is needed is a quick wipe down of your kitchen worktops with warm water and a microfibre cloth.
 This will keep them looking fresh and new for years to come.
 And hence this is another reason why Silestone quartz worktops are such a popular choice for high-traffic areas like the kitchen.

 Still unsure whether Silestone worktops are the right choice for your kitchen?
 Or are you still struggling to make sense of all the different stones and their various properties?

 At Marble Supreme, we’re here to help.
-And whether you are after kitchen worktops in quartz, marble, granite or even wood we’re happy to give impartial advice about various worktop materials in order to help you find the right material for your home.
+And whether you are after quartz countertops, marble surfaces, granite worktops or even wood we’re happy to give impartial advice about various worktop materials in order to help you find the right material for your home.
 Simply, get in touch today or visit our Bristol showroom in Kingswood to speak to one of our stone experts in person.